thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

     --TypeSetting 'Linear' \
     --Output Results/Linear/N50_200/_D0_R0_N50_G0_K1.rds \
 ```
 The above command is an example of running the most basic simulation scenario in the terminal.
-To replicate all results in the original manuscript, go to `~/Code/SLURM/Linear/N50_200/` and type `./run.sh`.
-To replicate the extended results, go to `~/Code/SLURM/Linear/LargeSampleExtension/` and type `./run.sh`.
+To replicate all results in the original manuscript and my slight extension, go to `~/Code/SLURM/Linear/RunSimulation/` and type `./run.sh`.
+Note that `RunSimulationStudy.R` is currently set to run over fifty-thousand replications.

 Arguments:
 - `--Delta` - Misspecification rate {0,1}
 - `--Rho` - High leverage rate {0,0.1}
-- `--N` - Sample size for each replication {50,200,350,...,9650, 9800, 9950}
+- `--N` - Sample size for each replication {50,200,350,...,1850, 2000}
 - `--Gamma` - Heteroscedasticity rate {0,0.5}
 - `--K` - Number of covariates {1,5}
 - `--TypeSetting` - Linear or logistic {"Linear", "Logistic"}